Written by Mely of Mexico In My Kitchen

 - 1 thick stick of Mexican Cinnamon

 - 6 oz.
-Piloncillo or brown sugar (or go by your own taste here)
+Piloncillo or organic whole cane sugar

 - In a medium size pot, simmer the milk along with the piloncillo, cinnamon and chocolate until it dissolves.
 This will take about 6-8 minutes.